Commutativity of operator algebras: Preliminaries

 If $A, B$ are reversible then $A^{\rm rev} \minten B^{\rm rev} \cong (A \minten B)^{\rm rev}$ completely isometrically and as algebras.
 So $A \minten B$ is reversible.
 Similarly for symmetric since $A^{\circ} \minten B^{\circ} \cong (A \minten B)^{\circ}$.

 If $\pi : (A,\circ) \to B(K)$ is a completely isometric real homomorphism for the reversed multiplication $\circ$, then $\pi_c : (A,\circ)_c = (A_c,\circ) \to B(K)_c$ is a completely isometric homomorphism for the reversed multiplication.
-So $A_c$ is reversible (resp.\ symmetric) if $A$ is (for symmetric use the relation $(A_c)^\circ = (A^\circ)_c)$ from Proposition \ref{p1}.
+So $A_c$ is reversible (resp.\ symmetric) if $A$ is (for symmetric use the relation $(A_c)^\circ = (A^\circ)_c$ from Proposition \ref{p1}).
 The converses follow since $A$ is a subalgebra of $A_c$. \end{proof}

 {\bf Remark.} The class of reversible (resp.\ symmetric) operator algebras is also closed under the `opposite', `adjoint', `conjugate' constructions mentioned earlier.
 Note that ${\mathcal U}(X)$, for an operator space $X$, is only reversible if $X= (0)$.
 Indeed this is unital and so is only commutative in this case.
 Similarly if $A$ is commutative we obviously cannot expect $M_n(A)$ to be reversible in general unless $n = 1$.
+The algebra generated by a symmetric operator space need not be symmetric.
+This is false even for symmetric operator systems.
+One way to see this is to take any operator system $V$ which is not `minimal', that is, not a function system, such as $V = M_2$.
+Then ${\rm Sym}(V)$ is a symmetric operator system but is also not `minimal'.
+The closed algebra generated by a symmetric operator system is a $C^*$-algebra, which would be commutative if it were symmetric.
+However if $C^*({\rm Sym}(V))$ was commutative then ${\rm Sym}(V)$ is `minimal', a contradiction.
+This example was constructed in a discussion with M. Kalantar.